jonasbn/til/curl/use_a_cheatsheet.md

-# Use a cheatsheet
+# Use a cheat sheet

-Cheatsheets are awesome, I found this one for `curl`
+Cheat sheets are awesome, I found this one for `curl`

 - https://devhints.io/curl